infinite-system/ivue/docs/docs/pages/api.md

 ## Utility Types

+---

+Extracts and unwraps (de-Refs) the real types of Vue 3 composable definition to make it compatible with `ivue`.

 ### `ExtractPropDefaultTypes`

 Extracts types of the default types definition.
 This type can be used to validate against the actual defaults definition to make sure both definitions are in sync.